Goal 1: End poverty in all its forms everywhere

 The University’s Center for Urban and Regional Affairs (CURA) works with community leaders and local government partners to produce knowledge that drives change.
 Their mission is to connect the resources of the UMN with the interests and needs of urban communities and the region for the benefit of all.

-One long-standing example of CURA's collaborative approach is the Resilient Communities Project which builds local capacity around sustainability and resilience issues.
-In 2022/23, their work included projects involving UMN experts and students.
+One long-standing example of CURA's collaborative approach is the Resilient Communities Project (RCP) which builds local capacity around sustainability and resilience issues.
+Several UMN faculty and colleges have on-going affiliations with RCP and in 2023, they partnered with the Humphrey School of Public Affairs Capstone Workshop on the "Extreme Heat Through Storytelling" storymap.

 Community Action Duluth includes a program for free tax assistance for anyone earning up to $58,000 annually.
 The Volunteer Income Tax Assistance (VITA) program includes student volunteers from the Labovitz School of Business and Economics at UMD.

 The Hennepin-University Partnership (HUP) is a nationally recognized, jointly funded collaboration between Hennepin County and the University of Minnesota.
 HUP catalyzes and supports mutually beneficial partnerships that create positive community change in and around Hennepin County.
-Read their 2022 report
+Read their 2023 report.

 Programs to Assist Local Communities and Businesses